radhikab1/Budget-Buddy/README.md

 - As a user, I want to be able to select a specific account and add a debt to that account
 - As a user, I want to be able to save my accounts list to file.
 - As a user, I want to be able to load my accounts list from file.

+# Instructions for Grader
+- You can generate the first required event related to adding Xs to a Y by clicking the button "Add Account" in the menu panel.
+- You can generate the second required event related to adding Xs to a Y by clicking "Remove Account" in the menu panel
+- You can locate my visual component by starting the application and viewing the splash screen displayed
+- You can save the state of my application by clicking "Save Data" in the menu panel
+- You can reload the state of my application by clicking "Load Data" in the menu panel